 The specs of Moto G camera may be not so impressive.
-But the 5MP rear camera in Moto G can produce quite decent photos and videos.
+But the 5MP rear camera in Moto G (and 8MP in Moto G 2nd Gen, and 13MP in Moto G 3rd Gen) can produce quite decent photos and videos.
 Most of the time, the photo quality is even comparable to that of some high-end smartphones.

 Most owners like Moto G’s camera because using Moto G camera is so simple and straightforward.
 And changing the settings of Moto G camera is very intuitive as well.